kdidi99/Informatics_in_Biochemistry_Course/installation_instructions.md

 If it does, congratulations!
 You now have a working installation of Python with a lot of packages required for scientific computing.
 Now close the Anaconda Prompt / Terminal and your webbrowser to shutdown Jupyter.
 You can also delete the `.ipynb_checkpoints` folder which Jupyter automatically built in the folder in which you just created this Python file.

-If something went wrong in the installation and you cannot figure it out, feel free to message Leonhard or me on the course discord.
+If something went wrong in the installation and you cannot figure it out, feel free to message Tobias, Lukas or me on the course discord.